 One of the most dramatic food trends that has emerged in the last year is at-home dining and convenience foods due to the COVID-19 pandemic.
-Confined to our homes for months on end, many have taught themselves how to cook, while others have relied on convenient options such as frozen meals and meal delivery services.
+Confined to their homes for months on end, many people have taught themselves how to cook, while others have relied on convenient options such as frozen meals and meal delivery services.
 It’s likely that this trend will continue, at least until most of us can safely return to school or work.
 (1)

 Check out our article – Cook through COVID-19 – to learn how we adapted to working and cooking more at home, and how you can too!

 Another trend that has emerged due to the COVID-19 pandemic is increased consumption of comfort foods and snacks.
 (2) And understandably too!
 In times of stress, food can provide a source of comfort, safety, and nostalgia.
 (3) Have you ever had your cares melt away while you dig into a square of mom’s classic lasagna or a bowl of mac and cheese?
 Did that provide some momentary solace from a chaotic world?